JohnYoon13/Evaluator/README.md

 INSTRUCTIONS:
 -------
--In your terminal, enter " python Evaluator.py".
+- In your terminal, enter " python Evaluator.py".
--A prompt will appear to ask for your expression.
+- A prompt will appear to ask for your expression.
--Type your expression with only INTEGERS and the ADDITION and SUBTRACTION operators, separated by a space.
+- Type your expression with only INTEGERS and the ADDITION and SUBTRACTION operators, separated by a space.
--Press Enter to see your result.
+- Press Enter to see your result.